JRWaugh/DJISimulatorDemo/README.md

 but it will be useful to install Desktop-Full if you plan to use ROS in the future.

 ### Install ROS Joy Node and Dualshock 4 Drivers
-NOTE: If python (2.7 or 3.3+) and pip (or pip3) are not already installed, they must be installed first

 ```shell
 sudo apt-get install ros-kinetic-joy